 There are lots of things you can do to help mind your mental health.
 Find out more about the wellbeing benefits of little things, such as eating well, exercising, sleeping and spending time with friends.

 Talking about how you feel, to someone you trust and who is supportive, can be a great help.
+Most people begin to feel better after talking with someone who cares for them.
 Find tips for starting the conversation.

-A G.P. can give you information about other supports that can be of help to you.
-He/ she may be able to recommend particular people or services that can help.
+Talking with a G.P. is important – many of the symptoms associated with depression could instead be caused by something else.
+A correct diagnosis from a medical professional is most useful, especially early on.
+A G.P. can give you information about other people, supports or services that can be of help.
 A G.P. can also offer you medication, if necessary.
 Learn more about how a G.P. can help you.

 Community & non-statutory services